The Tourism Administration System

 of a Tourism Section and Tourism Bureau that operate under the Ministry of

 Transportation and Communications.
-Each of Taiwan's five special municipalities,
+Each of Taiwan's 6 special municipalities,

 county governments, and city governments has its own unit responsible for local